Back to: Trading with Smart Money

 Market Structure in Trading

 In this article, I am going to discuss Market Structure in Trading.
 It is the second part of Technical Analysis.
-Please read our previous article, where we discussed technical analysis part 1.
+Please read our previous article, where we discussed Technical Analysis Part 1.
 At the end of this article, you will understand the following pointers.

-- What is the market structure?
+- What is the Market Structure in Trading?

 - Principles of Market Structure